 The vizsla is one of the most energetic dogs you will ever meet, but it’s also smart, loyal and affectionate towards its family.
 The only thing is that we would recommend you choose the breed if your kids are a bit older and are interested in running around a lot, because that’s exactly what this dog will want to do all the time!

 This one is probably not a surprise for most of you because the golden retriever has been the staple family dog for ages now.
-Their calm, patient temperament means they hardly ever gets aggressive, which makes them an excellent choice for families with small kids.
+Their calm, patient temperament means they hardly ever get aggressive, which makes them an excellent choice for families with small kids.
 While the golden retriever will likely not work as hard as say a beagle or a vizsla to play with your children, you will love this affectionate and loyal dog for its intelligence and good manners.
 For more information on the Golden Retriever breed and helpful tips on dog parenting, you can visit thepitsky.com.